AyushiSahai/customer-support-chatbot-bedrock/README.md

   --out-jsonl eval-dataset.jsonl
 ```

-The actual Flow ID and Alias ID used for the final deployment are retained in the project configuration and evaluation artifacts.
+The actual Flow ID and Alias ID used for the final deployment are retained in
+the project configuration and evaluation artifacts.

 ---

 ## 9. Amazon S3

-The generated evaluation dataset is uploaded to an Amazon S3 bucket for use by the Bedrock Evaluation workflow.
+The generated evaluation dataset is uploaded to an Amazon S3 bucket for use by
+the Bedrock Evaluation workflow.

-The project uses S3 to store evaluation-related data rather than keeping the evaluation dataset only on the local environment.
+The project uses S3 to store evaluation-related data rather than keeping the
+evaluation dataset only in the local environment.

-The generated JSONL dataset contains the test prompts, reference responses, and model responses used for evaluation.
+The generated JSONL dataset contains the test prompts, reference responses,
+and model responses used for evaluation.

 ---

 ## 10. Amazon Bedrock Evaluation

-An Amazon Bedrock Evaluation Job was created using the generated evaluation dataset.
+An Amazon Bedrock Evaluation Job was created using the generated evaluation
+dataset.

-The evaluation uses an automated **LLM-as-a-judge** approach to compare the chatbot's responses against the expected reference responses.
+The evaluation uses an automated **LLM-as-a-judge** approach to assess the

-The evaluation assessed response quality using metrics including:

-- **Correctness**
-- **Relevance**
-- **Completeness**
-- **Following Instructions**
+generated chatbot responses against the expected reference responses.

+The final evaluation used **Amazon Nova Pro** as the evaluator and the
+`Builtin.Helpfulness` metric.

-The evaluation artifacts generated during the project are included in the repository.
+The evaluation artifacts generated during the project are included in the
+repository.

 ---